How to enlarge plans

 Start with the easy stuff.
 Counting boxes to determine their locations, draw in any straight lines and large curves, as shown in the top photo.

-Where the pattern contains small details or compound curves that change direction mid-grid-box, use a straightedge to subdivide both the miniaturized plan and the enlargement grid, as shown in the bottom photo.
+Where the pattern contains small details or compound curves that change direction mid-grid-box, use a straightedge to subdivide both the miniaturized plan and the enlargement grid, as shown below.
 This will make the details easier to fill in.